RESTyard/RESTyard/Source/CarShack/README.md

-# Web Api Hypermedia Extensions Demo Project: CarShack
+# RESTyard Demo Project: CarShack

-Demonstrates the use of the Web Api Hypermedia Extensions for building a restful API.
+Demonstrates the use of the RESTyard for building a restful API.
 The server will respond with [Siren](github.com/kevinswiber/siren) as Hypermedia format.
 It provides a Hypermedia specification which is well suited for DDD (Domain Driven Development) style of APIs.

 A graph of the API can be found in `/ApiMap/CarShackApiMap.png`.
 Nodes contain the class of the hypermedia document and edges are labeled with the symbols leading to the next document.